 one for cooking and eating, one for and storage and desk work — while connecting it to the family room and living area on either side.
 He also added such eco-friendly elements as low-e glass skylights, a roof that’s composed of 10.5 inch-thick Structural Insulated Panels (SIPs) and is designed to support photovoltaic panels, and a fireplace insert instead of a conventional wood-burning fireplace (such units do not require a chimney).

-Consider these ideas when you use our Customizer Tool.
+Consider these ideas when you think about modifying a plan.
 Then work with our Design Department, run by Chief of Design Nicholas Lee.
 We’ll help you create your own unique living environment, whether it’s modern or traditional or something in between.